FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - SCO determines the priority of all other account types.

-If a higher priority account is paid, then we direct funds to the next priority agency.
-We repeat this pattern until all accounts are paid or until all offset funds are exhausted.
-If there are multiple identical priority accounts, then we direct funds to the account with the largest liability.
+If a higher priority account is paid in full, then funds are directed to the next priority agency.
+The process is repeated until all accounts are paid or until all offset funds are exhausted.
+If there are multiple identical priority accounts, then funds are directed to the account with the largest liability.

-We notify the participating agency and debtor when an intercept occurs.
-We also send the debtor a Notice of Intercepted Funds containing the following information:
+The IIC Program will notify the participating agency and debtor when an intercept occurs.
+IIC will also send the debtor a Notice of Intercepted Funds containing the following information:

 - Debtor’s account number with the agency.